Coronavirus updates in Central Texas: Monday stat tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average for new hospital admissions is 103, and an average of 638 people are hospitalized.
-The community transmission rate is 1094.3 and the positivity rate is 29.1%.
-Since the beginning of the pandemic, 167,032 cases have been reported and at least 1,260 people have died.
+- Austin-Travis County: The seven-day moving average for new hospital admissions is 94, and an average of 606 people are hospitalized.
+The community transmission rate is 678.3 (high) and the positivity rate is 25.9%.
+Since the beginning of the pandemic, 180,152 cases have been reported and at least 1,276 people have died.

-- Williamson County: There are 739 new cases of coronavirus in Williamson County.
-Five percent of hospital beds are available, and 2% of ICU beds are available.
-Since the beginning of the pandemic, at least 102,625 cases have been reported and at least 798 people have died.
+- Williamson County: There are 433 new cases of coronavirus in Williamson County.
+Nine percent of hospital beds are available, and 5% of ICU beds are available.
+Since the beginning of the pandemic, at least 106,452 cases have been reported and at least 814 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.